BrooklynD23/HeHeHaHa_DataRoyale/README.md

 # .ipynb stays local for execution
 ```

-**Best practice**: Each person owns specific notebooks to avoid conflicts.
+**Own team decided that each person will owns and work on specific notebooks to avoid conflicts.**

 ### Accessing Custom Utilities